muneue-suwa/latex-workspace-template/README.md

 # LaTeX Workspace Template

-This template is VSCode Workspace for LaTeX which is installed by TeXLive.
+This template is VSCode Workspace for LaTeX installed with TeXLive.

 ## Environment

 The operation was confirmed in the following environments.

 ### Ubuntu

 Windows Subsystem for Linux, WSL2